Blair Cramer: 2011–12

 On New Year's, Todd kisses Blair.
 Blair admits she isn't ready to jump right in to a new relationship after Tomas.
 She asks Todd to promise he will never hurt her.
 He replies, "Hell, no!" and says he can't, but he can promise he loves her, and the kids.
 As Todd leaves that night, he kisses Blair on the neck.
 On January 12, 2012, Starr and Hope leave for Los Angeles- Jailbait has gone viral.
 Todd tears up next to Blair.
 She tells him that's the proof he's changed-he cares so much about his family.
 They kiss.
-On January 13, the finale of OLTL, they make love.
+On January 13, the finale of OLTL, they have sex.
 They lay there together until John McBain busts the bedroom door open and announces he is arresting Todd for Victor's murder, while Victor is shown very much alive, tied and gagged to a bed by Allison Perkins (Barbara Garrick) as the screen goes black.

 A frantic Blair arrived in Port Charles, setting of sister soap General Hospital in March 2012, per the request of General Hospital staffer Epiphany Johnson (Sonya Eddy), due to Starr's car accident.
 She is told by Epiphany that Hope and Cole lost their lives in the wreck.
 Starr is in the dark concerning the losses.
 Blair breaks the news to a devastated Starr that Cole and Hope are gone.
 While in town, Blair met MetroCourt Hotel owner Carly Corinthos (Laura Wright).
 Together, they each drink and bond over their ex-husbands, and how wonderful their children are.
 They become friends and then go to the courthouse when they see Todd about to shoot resident mob boss Sonny Corinthos (Maurice Benard).
 Just then John McBain comes in from Llanview and has some type of connection with Sonny.
 Blair then takes Starr, returns to Llanview and awaits Todd's trial for the murder Victor.

 In May 2012, Blair sends Téa to get Starr out of a legal mess- for holding a gun to Sonny, who she believed was responsible for killing Cole and Hope.
 Téa reveals to Starr that Blair could not come, due to Sam not feeling well.
 Blair returned to town on July 18, 2012, for the re-opening of The Haunted Star, where Starr will sing on a regular basis.
 When Todd proposes marriage to her, she confesses that she cannot marry Todd due to her engagement to Tomás.
 Blair calls Tomás to come home, but a CIA agent shows up, saying Tomás has left for another mission.
 Blair leaves with Téa and Skye to find Tomás.